This article mentions how to use JEXL in Peaka

 // => Dienstag, 15.
 August 2023

-It open a modal to enter your value or jexl code.
+This action will open a modal where you can input your desired value or JEXL code.

 {{ app.variableName }}

-To reach page variables and component variables, we should enter code like below
+To access page variables and component variables, you can use the following code pattern:

 {{ page.variableName }}